jakeogh/gpgmda/README.md

 # DESCRIPTION:
 -------------------------
 **This is the MDR that I use with [gpgmda-client](https://github.com/jakeogh/gpgmda-client).
-This Mail Delivery Agent ([MDA](https://en.wikipedia.org/wiki/Mail_delivery_agent)) was the result of google changing the gmail TOS to "officially" read your mail.
+This Mail Delivery Agent ([MDA](https://en.wikipedia.org/wiki/Mail_delivery_agent)) is the result of google changing gmail TOS to "officially" read my/your/all mail.
 Good luck trying to find the original announcement... it's circa 2012.
 Please send it to me if you do.
 This code acts as a postfix MDA and saves incoming and outgoing messages on the mail server encrypted with your public key.**

 - Google is skynet.